 Please note: Courses marked with "[PR]" in the "Cat.
 No./Title" column have prerequisites or permission requirements that must be met before enrolling; for details, see course description by clicking on the course title.

 The fee for on-campus classes is based on a student’s matriculation and residency status.
 Please select the fee which applies to you when registering.
-For more information, please see Spring 2013 fees.
+For more information, please see Spring 2016 fees.

-This course is specifically designed for pre-service and in-service teachers of Spanish.
+Description for SPAN515: This course is specifically designed for pre-service and in-service teachers of Spanish.
 By using film and readings in the literatures of Spanish America, it will develop historical, social, and cultural context for language instruction.
 Explicit connections to the Massachusetts Curriculum Frameworks for Foreign Languages and the National Standards for Foreign Language Learning will be made.
 Class meetings will be conducted entirely in Spanish.
 The course is organized as a series of film-viewing and discussion sessions based on the films and the reading assignments.
 Students will gain experience researching film background, drawing critical connections to history, society, and culture, and designing units integrating film into language curriculum.